TRT Global - Libya’s latest clashes explained: What this round of violence could signal

 Rather than integrating into a national framework, many militia remained loyal to local commanders, siphoning state resources while contributing little to stability or governance.

-“As a result, the boundaries between the state and militias became blurred in Libya, and armed power became the primary source of political legitimacy,” Akar says.
+“As a result, the boundaries between the state and militias became blurred in Libya, and armed power became the primary source of political legitimacy,” Yasin says.

-The killing of Abdel Ghani al-Kikli and the clashes that followed could suggest that the foundations of the militia-based security model are beginning to unravel, according to Akar.
+The killing of Abdel Ghani al-Kikli and the clashes that followed could suggest that the foundations of the militia-based security model are beginning to unravel, according to Yasin.

 “Dbeibah has now gained the ability to make appointments within the government and other key institutions more freely, without pressure from armed groups, and has sent that message clearly to other power players,” he says.